-The FIFA Golden Ball award is the prize given to the tournament's top scorer, with Colombia's James Rodriguez the most recent recipient of the award for his efforts at the 2014 finals in Brazil.
+The FIFA Golden Boot award is the prize given to the tournament's top goalscorer, with Colombia's James Rodriguez the most recent recipient of the award for his efforts at the 2014 finals in Brazil.

 It is a major honour that gives a huge boost to player profiles, as it was at the 2014 World Cup where Rodriguez's prolific form earned him international recognition and a move to Real Madrid.